nullabe/students-grades-api/README.md

 ### Prerequisites

-To build and run the project, you must check that your computer have these programs installed
+To build and run the project, you must check that your computer has these programs installed
 * Bash/Zsh terminal
 * Make
 * Docker (with docker-compose)

 ### Build project

-All commands for installing & runing the project are encapsuled into the Makefile at project root.
+All commands to install & run the project are encapsulated into the Makefile at project root.
 To install the project, simply type this into your terminal.

 ```